 Cape Town’s innercity is abuzz with activity on the first Thursday of every month when Capetonians (and visitors) wander through the various galleries and stores, which stay open until 9pm.

-Our picks for 6 September 2018 include:
+Our picks for 6 December 2018 include:

 About First Thursdays